ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 developers in two quite powerful ways.
-The first is lisp-like [metaprogramming](https://docs.julialang.org/en/stable/manual/metaprogramming/), where julia code can be generated or modified from within Julia, making it possible to build domain-specific langauges inside Julia for problems; this allows simple APIs for broad problem sets which nonetheless take full advantage of the structure of the particular problems being solved; [JuliaStats](https://github.com/JuliaStats),
+The first is lisp-like [metaprogramming](https://docs.julialang.org/en/stable/manual/metaprogramming/), where julia code can be generated or modified from within Julia, making it possible to build domain-specific langauges (DSLs) inside Julia for problems; this allows simple APIs for broad problem sets which nonetheless take full advantage of the structure of the particular problems being solved; [JuliaStats](https://github.com/JuliaStats),